How To Make A Bad Mattress More Comfortable With 11 Ingenious Products

 When it comes to comfort, having the right padding is everything, but it's also a personal preference.
 While I like sleeping on a harder surface, many people prefer to sleep on a soft one.
 If that's the case, an egg crate, feather bed, or mattress pad can make your mattress more supportive.

 Whatever issues you're having with your mattress, these ingenious products can turn whatever your sleeping on into a much more comfortable place to get your Zzz's.
 Here's some advice on how to make an uncomfortable mattress more comfortable.

 2. Try Sleeping With A Body Pillow

 Body pillows are an excellent way for side-sleepers to feel more comfortable at night.
 By placing this body pillow between your legs, you'll relieve pressure from your spine.
 It eliminates tossing and turning, which can often happen a lot when you're sleeping on a bad mattress.
 The pillow will make your body align the proper way, giving you a much more comfortable night's sleep.

-5. Cool Off With A Gel Mattress Protector
+5. Consider A Breathable, Cooling Mattress Protector

-6. Warm Up Your Bed With A Heated Blanket
+6. Try A Warm, Heated Blanket

 Make your bed a bit cozier with a heated throw blanket.
 It has three warming settings and a three hour auto-off function in case you drift off to sleep while you're snuggled up in it.
 These blankets are great if you live in a cold place or even if you just want your bed to feel a bit more comfortable.
 The blanket is available in several colors so you can find one that matches your decor.

 If you don't need a whole mattress topper to make your bad one more comfortable, a mattress pad is a good alternative.
 It's thin and fits onto your bed like a top-sheet.
-The quilted pad is breathable, machine washable, and can be dried in the dryer.
-One user said, "This was perfect for the look and feel I was going for.
+The quilted pad is breathable, machine-washable, and can be dried in the dryer.
+One reviewer says, "This was perfect for the look and feel I was going for.
 I've been sleeping on a very cheap mattress for about three years now, I'm talking an under $100 mattress and it's just not in my budget right now to purchase a better quality one.
 I bought this one...
 You would think I purchased a brand new mattress."

 If you enjoy reading a book or watching television before bed, but your neck is constantly hurting you from the way you're laying, get a reading pillow.
 The armrests and foam back give your body more support, so that when you finally do lay down, you aren't in pain.
-This one is filled with shredded foam and durable material that is both breathable and comfortable.
+This one is filled with shredded foam and made from a durable material that is both breathable and comfortable.

 Bustle may receive a portion of sales from products purchased from this article, which was created independently from Bustle's editorial and sales departments.